Arunaggiri-Pandian/linkedin-job-saver-extension/README.md

 # LinkedIn Job Saver

+## Why was this created?

+The job hunt can be a chaotic process.
+You apply to countless jobs, and then, weeks later, you get a call for an interview.
+The problem?
+You have no idea what the job is.
+You scramble to find the original job posting, but it's often too late.
+This extension was built to solve that problem.

+It's also for those moments when you're scrolling through LinkedIn during a class, on your commute, or just browsing, and you come across an interesting role.
+You click "Save for later," but it gets lost in the abyss of your saved posts.
+By saving the job to a Google Sheet, you create a personal, organized, and persistent record of your job search, ensuring you never miss an opportunity.

 This project is a Chrome extension that allows you to save job postings from LinkedIn to a Google Sheet.

 ## Features